-This Simple Cooking with Heart recipe is inspired by the Italian panzanella salad, which combines tomatoes, bread, and basil—except in this version, peaches are a delicious stand-in for the bread.
+This recipe is inspired by the Italian panzanella salad, which combines tomatoes, bread, and basil.
+In our version, peaches are a delicious stand-in for the bread.

 Peach and Tomato Salad